 |Lack of Archiving— it may be difficult, or even impossible to archive your chats and refer back to shared information at a later date.|

-It is clear then, that the chat vs email debate places the two mediums into different camps.
+It is clear then, that the email vs instant messaging debate places the two mediums into different camps.
 As a general rule, email lends itself towards business communications whereas instant messaging is better for informal chat.

-What if there was a way to end the Email vs Instant Messaging Debate?
+What if There was a way to end the Email vs Instant Messaging Debate?

 We think that by combining the best of both worlds, you can increase your productivity and decrease the headaches that come with managing multiple communication tools.
 In fact, by harnessing the features of both email and instant messaging, you can enjoy professional communications in real-time—allowing you to focus on people and not app management.